 This recipe includes green olives and they give the salad an interesting tang.

 Iceberg Lettuce requires insect infestation inspection.
-Please see “Special Instructions” section below:
+Please see “Kashrut Instructions” section below:

 3/4 lb (2-3 cups) of cooked chicken meat, coarsely chopped

 1/4 cup of chopped red onion